nehagjoshi/nehajoshi.dev/content/post/hello_world_kernel_module.md

 - [-] module_param() function takes three params: variable, type, permissions mask to be used for an accompanying sysfs entry.
 - [-] S_IRUGO: Present READ permissions to User/Group/others.

 These were some of the basics of a loadable kernel module.
-You can take this simplest hello world kernel code and then experiment on it to get better understandig of the concepts in picture.
+You can take this simplest hello world kernel code and then experiment on it to get better understanding of the concepts in picture.

 I hope this helps :)